Salt-fingering in seasonally ice-covered lakes: Implications for Lakes

+It is challenging to evaluate $\RG$ from the literature as it requires a simultaneous estimate of the ice growth rate, bulk water salinity ( g kg$^{-1}$), and under-ice temperature gradient.
+Nevertheless, the work of \citet{bengtsson_field_1996} provides an estimate of the under ice temperature gradient to be 1.6 $\ ^\circ$C m$^{-1}$.
+If we use the lower-bound estimates for the freezing rate of Boreal lakes, we estimate $\RG \approx 0.4$.
+Further, \citet{malm_temperature_1997} measured under-ice temperature gradients in two other lakes ranging from 0.7-13 $\ ^\circ$C m$^{-1}$, which, assuming a similar minimal salt flux to the above, provides a range of $\RG\approx 0.04-0.8$.
+While these numbers are highly variable, these estimates are consistent with the conclusion that salt-fingers will form beneath lake ice.

+These salt-fingers move slowly, with speeds of $O(10^{-5}$ m s$^{-1}$)(see Figure \ref{fig:ResultsCollection}b), and they have a width of $\approx 1$cm (see Figure \ref{fig:VelT_Comp}c).
+As discussed in \S \ref{subsec::RMS}, these values are consistent with the field measurements of \citet{kunze_optical_1987}.
+Salt-exclusion from ice growth is responsible for finger formation.
+However, even when ice stops growing, these fingers may continue to descend.
+Over a day, the plumes will descend a distance of $O(1 $m), and possibly up to $O(100 $m) over the winter.
+In the absence of field measurements, it is unknown how other processes will change the salt finger propagation.

+The laboratory experiments described in this paper do omit several physical processes found in environmental lake systems.
+Namely, we do not include the effect of sediment respiration \citep{mortimer_convection_1958}, which can increase under-ice salinity \citep{macintyre_sediment_2018}.
+Sediment respiration increases the salinity at the lake bottom.
+Conversely, salt fingers form at the ice-water interface and propagate down to the lake bottom. \citet{malm_temperature_1997} estimated the average salt flux from sediment respiration in Lake Vendyurskoe to be $\approx 0.5 \times 10^{-9}$ g kg$^{-1}$ m s$^{-1}$.
+However, they noted that the salinity increase due to sediment respiration over six months could be accounted for by salt release from the ice.
+It is not yet known how these two processes will interact.

-While our experiments do demonstrate the prevalence of brine-rejection-fingers, we do omit several physical processes found in real lake systems.
-Namely, we do not include the effect of wind, or precipitation that play a role in the freezing rate.
-Additionally, the freezer temperature was fixed (modulo periodic oscillations from the freezer), while daily atmospheric temperatures can vary significantly.
-Nevertheless, these additional parameters primarily affect the surface salt-flux $F_s$, and hence $\RG$, modifying the evolution of the salt fingers, but not eliminating them.
+Another important process that we have not included is radiatively driven convection \citep{ulloa_mechanical_2018}.
+This process is primarily important at the end of winter \citep{kirillin_physics_2012}, and typically after most of the ice has formed.
+Radiatively driven convection often results in a mixed surface layer under the ice, with convective velocities that are orders of magnitude larger than that of the salt fingers.
+Similarly, we do not include the effects of under-ice internal waves \citep{cortes_mixing_2020}.
+Finally, the freezer temperature was fixed (modulo periodic oscillations from the freezer's compressor), while daily atmospheric temperatures and incoming radiation can vary significantly, particularly in late winter.
+Nevertheless, we suggest these additional parameters primarily affect the surface salt-flux $F_s$, and hence $\RG$, modifying the evolution of the salt fingers, but not necessarily eliminating them.

-Measuring $\FR\approx1$ is an indication that the surface salt flux is distributed evenly with depth.
-This is supported by the 2D numerical results of \citet{olsthoorn_underice_2020}, which showed that the structure of the salt stratification remained nearly fixed, while its value increased over time (Figure \ref{fig:ResultsCollection}d).
-The observation that the salinity profiles `shift' to higher salinity agrees with the measurement $\FR\approx 1$.
-Where $\RG\lesssim 0.5$, the salinity partially pools, such that there is a preferential increase in salinity at the tank bottom.